The Steller Jay of the Pacific Northwest

 They are often seen in parks and picnic areas loudly begging for food and scraps in a loud and raspy voice.
 Extremely vocal outside of the nesting season, these birds can be so extremely quiet when they are in the process of preying on their young.
 Intelligent and aggressive, the steller jay is very active at feeders especially those full of peanuts which it caches for later consumption.

-They will stash his food all summer long in the crotches of tree branches and then forgets where he put most of it.
+The steller jay will stash its food all summer long in the crotches of tree branches and then forgets where he put most of it.
 This is a great benefit to other birds that use these stashes during the Island winter.